billuo/godot-docs/tutorials/assets_pipeline/importing_audio_samples.rst

 Bar Beats
 ~~~~~~~~~

-The number of bars within a single beat in the audio track.
+The number of beats within a single bar in the audio track.
 This is only
 relevant for music that wishes to make use of interactive music functionality
 , not sound effects.